Power BI Map Visualizations: Mapping Common City Names

 In the Location configuration field, remove any existing data fields and add the new GEOGRAPHY Hierarchy data field instead.

-At the country-level, the map is rendered correctly with 16 locations in the United States and two locations in the United Kingdom.
+At the country-level, the Map is rendered correctly with 16 locations in the United States and two locations in the United Kingdom.
 No locations are identified in Canada.

-Attempt 5a Result: Mapping using country, state/province, and city name is rendered correctly at the country-level.
+Attempt 5a Result: Mapping using Country, State/Province, and City name is Rendered Correctly at the Country-level

-Let’s expand to the state/province-level data by clicking the Expand all down one level in the hierarchy button.
+Expand to the state/province-level data by clicking the Expand all down one level in the hierarchy button.
 Do not use the Go to the next level in the hierarchy button as that will ignore the country-level information entirely.

-At the state/province-level, the map is rendered correctly.
+At the state/province-level, the Map is rendered correctly.
 Both United Kingdom locations are mapped to the United Kingdom and the issue found with Newark, Peterborough does not occur when country information is provided in the hierarchy.

-Attempt 5b Result: Mapping using country, state/province, and city name is rendered correctly at the state/province-level.
+Attempt 5b Result: Mapping Using Country, State/Province, and City Name is Rendered Correctly at the State/Province-level

-Attempt 5c Result: Mapping using country, state/province, and city name is rendered correctly at the city-level.
+Attempt 5c Result: Mapping Using Country, State/Province, and City name is Rendered Correctly at the City-level

 Summary